vtexdocs/dev-portal-content/docs/guides/Master-Data/v1-guides/uploading-files-to-master-data.md

 3. Click **Formulários**.
 3. Click **Novo** to create a new form.
 4. In the **Nome** field, enter the name of the _formulário_, which should be the same as the data entity name.
-6. From the **Entidade de Dados** dropdown menu, select the data entity you previously created and **Id do Registro**.
+6. In **Entidade de Dados**, select the data entity you previously created.
-7. In the **Campos de Listagem** tab, select the data entity you previously created.
+7. In the **Campos de Listagem** tab, select the **Id do Registro** and the data entity you previously created.
 8. Change to the **Schemas de Layout** tab.
 9. Click the **Incluir nova seção** button to add a new section to the form.
 10. In the **Nome** field, enter a name for the section.
 11. Select the data entity previously created from the column **Campos disponíveis**.
-Then, drag and drop it to the column **Campos da coluna 1**.
+Then, drag and drop it into the column **Campos da coluna 1**.
 12. Click **Save**.

 <video src="https://raw.githubusercontent.com/vtexdocs/dev-portal-content/main/docs/guides/Master-Data/v1-guides/creating-a-master-data-form.mp4" controls autoplay></video>

 ### Step 4 - Uploding the file

 Access the Master Data module at `https://{account}.vtexcrm.com.br`.
-By now, when accessing that URL, you should have a new tab with the name of the "Formulário" you just created.
-If that's not the case, click on the "Reload applications" button
+By now, when accessing that URL, you should see a new tab with the name of the form you just created.
+If that's not the case, reload the page.

     - _Remember to replace the value in the curly brackets according to your scenario._

 ![Form](https://raw.githubusercontent.com/vtexdocs/dev-portal-content/main/docs/guides/Master-Data/v1-guides/form.png)

-1. Click the tab with the name of your new _formulário_.
+1. Click the tab with the name of your new form.
 2. Click **Novo**.
 3. Click the **Upload a File** button.
 Choose your file and click **Open**.
 4. After the upload, click **Save**.